suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Versions are composed of:

 1. A release version encoded as a sequence of 1 to 3 non-negative integers (allowing zero values as defined by {{semver}})
-2. An optional pre-release indicator encoded as a negative integer, followed by zero or more positive integers
+2. An optional pre-release indicator encoded as a negative integer, followed by zero or more non-negative integers

 While {{semver}} allows a build number, it mandates that the build number is ignored.
 Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers MUST NOT be included.